 We all know that hindsight is 20/20; the trick is to develop the kind of foresight that makes hindsight less painful.
 Every day, we make decisions.
 Some of them are big, like choosing a life partner or starting a business.
 Some of them are small, like whether to have fruit or a donut for breakfast.
 Even small decisions, compounded over time, can have significant consequences.

 Implementing a data-driven strategy sounds simple.
 While it makes a lot of sense to make decisions based on trends and research, it can get tricky in reality.
 Every day, humanity generates 2.5 quintillion bytes of data.
 The sheer volume of information can be daunting, which is one reason 84% of enterprises have launched advanced analytics and big data initiatives.
 This requires setting up an IT infrastructure, implementing business intelligence software, and bringing on the data analysts and other staff to be able to mine petabytes of data to find the gold nuggets.
-Forrester is predicting the big data software industry alone will be worth $31 billion this year.
+Statista is predicting the global big data market will reach $103 billion in 2027.

 Even with the funding, infrastructure, and staff to produce new dashboards around the clock, the overwhelming quantity of data created each day means that there isn’t always time to transform it into useful knowledge.